gergill/shinymappeR/README.md

 - shiny: To build the web application interface
 - mappeR: for mapper of course!

-you can install these packages using the following commands in the R terminal:
+you can install these packages using the following commands in the R Console:
 ```R
 install.packages("shiny")
 install.packages("mappeR")